Frequently

 Construction related permits are also required, such as permits for county and local road crossings, county and local road occupancy, and additional stormwater discharge permits.

-Xcel Energy will discuss considerations, such as CRP land, with each landowner where an easement for Colorado’s Power Pathway is needed.
+Where an easement for Colorado’s Power Pathway is needed, Xcel Energy will discuss considerations, such as CRP land, with each landowner.

 Xcel Energy’s experience identifying routes along highway corridors has proven effective but has also identified challenges.
-While much of road right-of-way may be well-suited for transmission infrastructure, existing buildings (including homes, businesses and, often, entire communities) may conflict with right-of-way sharing.
+While much of the road rights-of-way may be well-suited for transmission infrastructure, existing buildings (including homes, businesses and, often, entire communities) may conflict with right-of-way sharing.

 Undergrounding transmission lines is expensive.
 We estimate that building underground transmission lines can be up to 10 times as costly as building infrastructure overhead, and those costs are shared by our customers.
 The technology required to artificially cool high-voltage underground transmission lines is also costly.